-Since the Olympic Summer Games only come around every four years, it provides a perfect milestone for doing a family time capsule project.
+Since the Olympic Games only come around every four years, it provides a perfect milestone for doing a family time capsule project.
 As parents it seems like we constantly marvel at how fast our children grow.
 Creating a time capsule to be opened during the next Olympics provides a unique opportunity for your kids to see for themselves how far they’ve come!

 We decorated our container with torn scraps of paper in the Olympic-ring colors.
+The kids will have a lot of fun helping you do this part.
 Decoupage the paper scraps to your container with a mixture of 1 part glue and 1 part water.
 Using a paint brush apply glue to the container and then place on paper scraps and add more glue to the top of the paper to help it wrap to the shape of the container.
-The kids will have a lot of fun helping you do this part.Download our free printable plaque to put on your family’s Olympic Time Capsule container.

-WHAT TO PUT IN YOUR TIME CAPSULE:
+WHAT TO PUT IN YOUR OLYMPIC TIME CAPSULE

-Measure how far your child can jump and cut a piece of yarn that is that length.
+- Measure how far your child can jump and cut a piece of yarn that is that length.
 If you have multiple members of the family who are participating label each piece of yarn with the jumper’s name.
 When you break out the time capsule during the next Olympics stretch out the yarn and see if your kids can beat the earlier jump.

-Trace your child’s hand on a piece of paper to roll up and place inside.
+- Trace your child’s hand on a piece of paper to roll up and place inside.

-WHERE TO PUT YOUR TIME CAPSULE:
+WHERE TO PUT YOUR OLYMPIC TIME CAPSULE